 What is Fostering to Adopt?

 Fostering to Adopt was a Government plan to prevent delay for babies being placed with Adoptive families.
-These babies are usually still in Care Proceedings, and so there is a possibility that the court may conclude they need to return to birth family.
-However Fostering to Adopt prevents unnecessary moves in and out of foster care for the child as they are placed with new permanent families sooner in the process, and having consistent care for the child reduces possible future harm and it supports the child in developing healthy attachments.
+These babies are usually still in Care Proceedings, and so there is a possibility that the court may conclude that they need to return to birth family.
+However Fostering to Adopt prevents unnecessary moves in and out of foster care for the child as they are placed with new permanent families sooner in the process.
+Addtionally having consistent care for the child reduces possible future harm and it supports the child in developing healthy attachments.

 What is the Process?